-Some of the facilities of ECMAScript are similar to those used in other programming languages; in particular $Java^{TM}$ and Self, as described in:
+Some of the facilities of ECMAScript are similar to those used in other programming languages; in particular JavaTM and Self, as described in:

 - Gosling, James, Bill Joy and Guy Steele.
-The JavaTM Language Specification.
+The Java[TM] Language Specification.
 Addison Wesley Publishing Co., 1996. - Ungar, David, and Smith, Randall B. Self: The Power of Simplicity.
-OOPSLA '87 Conference Proceedings, pp. 227-241, Orlando, FL, October 1987. - R. Kelsey, W. Clinger, and J. Rees (eds.).
-Revised Report on the Algorithmic Language Scheme.
-Higher-Order and Symbolic Computation, Vol. 11, No. 1, 1998.
+OOPSLA '87 Conference Proceedings, pp. 227-241, Orlando, FL, October 1987.